TritonDataCenter/rfd/README.md

-To submit a new RFD, please provide a git patch or a pull request that consists of a single squashed commit and we will incorporate it into the repsoitory or feel free to send out the document to the mailing list and as we discuss it, we can work together to pull it into the RFD repository.
+To submit a new RFD, please provide a git patch or a pull request that consists of a single squashed commit and we will incorporate it into the repository or feel free to send out the document to the mailing list and as we discuss it, we can work together to pull it into the RFD repository.